KaloyanGG/web-server/README.md

 Elysia is a library for building RESTful APIs.
 It provides a set of tools and libraries that simplify the process of creating, testing, and documenting APIs.

 ## Known Issues
 Please note that the Swagger documentation is currently not working correctly with Elysia.
 I'm aware of this issue and working on a fix.
-In the meantime, please refer to the Elysia documentation for information on how to use the API.
+However, at least you can check it out at http://localhost:8080/docs.